-The Letter of Intent must be submitted electronically on forms provided by DCA and according to the schedule established by DCA.
-The sub-grantee must provide required certifications and provide all supporting documentation requested by DCA prior to contracting.
-Each sub-grantee must demonstrate to the satisfaction of DCA that it complies with Federal, State, and local laws and regulations, and that it can carry out applicable programs.
+Agencies must provide required certifications and provide all supporting documentation requested by DCA during the application deadline.
+Each agency must demonstrate to the satisfaction of DCA that it complies with Federal, State, and local laws and regulations, and that it can carry out applicable programs.
 All returning sub-grantees must be in substantial compliance with existing DCA agreements.
-DCA reserves the right to sanction individuals and organizations with a history of noncompliance.
+DCA reserves the right to sanction individuals and organizations with a history of non-compliance.